oracle/docker-images/OracleDataIntegrator/README.md

 **NOTES:**

 1) If DB_SCHEMA_PASSWORD, SUPERVISOR_PASSWORD, WORK_REPO_PASSWORD are not provided in odi.env.list then it will generate random password and use it while running RCU.
-It will display generated random password on console or can be found by looking in the Docker logs
+It will display generated random password on console.
+If you need to find the passwords at a later time, grep for "password" in the Docker logs generated during the startup of the  container.
+To look at the Docker Container logs run:

+        $ docker logs --details <Container-id>

 2) 12.2.1.2.6 Studio is required to be used in conjunction with docker image for ODI 12.2.1.2.6